Should I Get a Second Credit Card?

 Another good reason to get a second credit card is to take advantage of the perks it offers.
 Maybe when you applied for your first credit card you only qualified for a basic, no-frills type of account that offered few extra benefits.
 It could be that now you qualify for a card with a higher limit and various rewards.

 Before applying for another card, think about what type of rewards card would most benefit you — travel miles, cash back and discounts on purchases are some of the rewards that could be available.

-Borrowers looking for ways to build good credit may choose to get a second credit card in order to potentially improve their credit utilization — the ratio of how much you owe compared to your total credit card limit.
+People looking for ways to build good credit may choose to get a second credit card in order to potentially improve their credit utilization ratio — your total balance compared to your total credit card limit.
 If you’re vigilant about paying your balance off in full and on time every month, a second card could lower your utilization ratio as your total credit card limit would increase.

 There comes a time in many borrowers’ lives when their current financial institution may no longer meet all their financial needs.
-When you’re expecting to soon have larger or more complex borrowing needs than your current credit card lender offers, applying for a second credit card may help start a relationship with a new financial institution.
+When you’re expecting to soon have larger or more complex borrowing needs than your current credit card lender offers, applying for a second credit card may provide the opportunity to start a relationship with a new financial institution.

-Whatever your reasons for wanting a second credit card, remember to research and compare the cards you’re considering to find the one best suited for your current financial situation and lifestyle.
+Whatever your reasons for wanting a second credit card, remember to research and compare the credit cards you’re considering to find the one best suited for your current financial situation and lifestyle..